Understanding Customer Journey Maps

 Step 1: Gather Research

-To kick off the process, collect specific feedback from customers.
+To kick off the journey mapping process, collect specific feedback from customers.
 You might have this already.
 You might also need to collect it via stakeholder interviews or other research methods.
 Also, competitive intelligence will help you get a sense of what others in your industry are already doing.

 Customer personas can sometimes plays a helpful role in defining customer wants or needs.
 However, these are usually based on assumptions or broad characteristics.